paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 ### Statutory Notes

 #### References in Text
 Section 1122 of the Water Resources Development Act of 2016, referred to in subsec. (e)(2)(C), is section 1122 of Pub.
 L. 114–322, title I, § 1122, Dec.
 16, 2016, 130 Stat.
 1645.
-Subsecs. (a) to (h) of section 1122 are set out as a note under [section 2326 of this title](./chapter-036-water-resources-development.md#section-2326).
+Subsecs. (a) to (h) of section 1122, which was formerly set out as a note under [section 2326 of this title](./chapter-036-water-resources-development.md#section-2326), was transferred to [section 2326i of this title](./chapter-036-water-resources-development.md#section-2326i).
 Subsec. (i) of section 1122 amended [section 2326 of this title](./chapter-036-water-resources-development.md#section-2326).
 Subsec. (j) of section 1122 amended [section 1962d–5f of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1962d–5f&num=0&edition=prelim), The Public Health and Welfare.
-For complete classification of this section to the Code, see Tables.

 #### Amendments
+2025—Subsec. (e)(3).
+Pub.
+L. 118–272 struck out par.
+(3) which related to report to Congress with respect to harbors and inland harbors referred to in subsection (a)(2).

 2020—Subsec. (a)(1).
 Pub.
 L. 116–260, § 512(c)(5)(B), substituted “Great Lakes St. Lawrence Seaway Development Corporation” for “Saint Lawrence Seaway Development Corporation”.

 Subsec. (c)(3).
 Pub.
 L. 116–260, § 102(b)(1), designated existing provisions as subpar.
 (A), inserted heading, and added subpar.
 (B).